siggy/bbox/docs/README.md

 ### Pulse width modulation and onboard audio

-The [rpi_ws281x LED library](https://github.com/jgarff/rpi_ws281x) uses hardware PWM on the Raspberyy Pi to communicate with the LEDs.
+The [rpi_ws281x LED library](https://github.com/jgarff/rpi_ws281x) uses hardware PWM on the Raspbery Pi to communicate with the LEDs.
 Unfortunately this [conflicts](https://github.com/jgarff/rpi_ws281x#pwm) with the Pi's onboard sound card.
 To get around this, I disabled the onboard sound and installed a [Plugable USB Audio Adapter](https://www.amazon.com/gp/product/B00NMXY2MO).
 For more details on the config changes, have a look at the `external sound card` section of [this repo's README.md](https://github.com/siggy/bbox#env--bootup).

 ### Keyboard hacking

 For user input, I wanted to use 64 large buttons to toggle beats.
-The Pi does not have enough pins to handle that many without other chips or boards.
-I had read about hacking apart a computer keyboard and wiring 64 buttons into it, via [Instructables](https://www.instructables.com/) in two articles: [Hacking a USB Keyboard](https://www.instructables.com/id/Hacking-a-USB-Keyboard/) and [Create External Buttons For Your Keyboard](https://www.instructables.com/id/Create-External-Buttons-For-Your-Keyboard/).
+The Pi does not have enough pins to handle this many without other chips or boards.
+I had read about hacking apart a computer keyboard and wiring buttons into it, via [Instructables](https://www.instructables.com/) in two articles: [Hacking a USB Keyboard](https://www.instructables.com/id/Hacking-a-USB-Keyboard/) and [Create External Buttons For Your Keyboard](https://www.instructables.com/id/Create-External-Buttons-For-Your-Keyboard/).
 This was a compelling option, as the software was already built to accept keyboard inputs, no additional coding or GPIO programming required.
 It's a fun hack, though wiring 64 buttons into a tiny keyboard PCB yields this tangle of epicness:

 <a href="assets/images/wires1.jpg" data-lightbox="wires" data-title="Wires"><img src="assets/images/wires1.jpg" alt="Wires" class="thumbnail"></a><a href="assets/images/wires2.jpg" data-lightbox="wires" data-title="Wires"><img src="assets/images/wires2.jpg" alt="Wires" class="thumbnail"></a><a href="assets/images/wires3.jpg" data-lightbox="wires" data-title="Wires"><img src="assets/images/wires3.jpg" alt="Wires" class="thumbnail"></a>